This is the second article based on the electrical instruments- classification of electrical measuring instruments.

 - Hot Wire Instruments

-The Moving Coil Instruments are classified into two parts.
+The Moving Coil Instrument is classified into two parts.

-The Moving Iron Instruments are classified into two parts.
+The Moving Iron Instrument is classified into two parts.

 Classification according to an Electrical Application

 In daily routine, multiple instruments are used for multiple purposes.
-Instruments work on AC or DC electrical supply as per the appliances use.
+Instruments work on AC or DC electrical sources as per the appliance’s use.

 Here is the list of the most popular and widely used instruments.